ekroon/adk-copilot-llm/GETTING_STARTED.md

 }
 ```

-#### Option B: Environment Variable (For production use)
+#### Option C: Environment Variable (For production use)

-Set your GitHub token as an environment variable:
+Set your GitHub token as an environment variable (works with both PAT and OAuth tokens):

 ```bash
 export GITHUB_TOKEN=your_token_here